MediaComem/comem-archidep/ex/floodit-deployment.md

 > directly to the bottom with `Shift-G` (uppercase G), or back to the top with
 > `G` (lowercase g).
 Exit with `Q` or `Ctrl-C`.

-If the application does not seem to work after running the Systemd service, there might be an error message in these logs that can help you identify the issue.
+If the application does not seem to work after running the systemd service, there might be an error message in these logs that can help you identify the issue.